 Banks and building societies want you to invest your cash in their savings accounts, which is why they pay you interest.

-That's why they are happy to pay a little bit more to savers using fixed rate bonds.
+That's why they're happy to pay a little bit more to savers using fixed-rate bonds.

-These are accounts where you agree in advance not to touch your cash for a set time, usually between six months and five years.
+These are accounts where you agree in advance not to touch your cash for a set time, typically between six months and five years.

-It's not a good idea to lock your rainy-day fund up in a fixed rate bond.
+Think carefully before locking your rainy-day fund up in a fixed-rate bond.
 Some don't allow any withdrawals, while others charge a whopping penalty fee if you do take your cash out.

-You can still maximise the interest you earn on that cash by comparing savings accounts and choosing a market-leading account.
+You can still maximise the interest you earn on that cash by comparing savings accounts and choosing a market-leading option.

-But if you have some money that you can afford to lock away for a period, then it could be worth considering this option.
+But if you have some money that you can afford to lock away for a period, then it could be worth considering a fixed-rate bond.